JoshMermel/JoshMermel.github.io/_posts/2015-09-08-Move-Brute-Force.md

 ###V2
 This version of the program attempted to leverage the fact that early subsequences were being executed many times by using memoization.

+     1 def search(path, board, depth, max_depth, goal):
+     2     if depth == max_depth:
+     3         if board == goal:
+     4             return [path]
+     5         return []
+     6     else:
+     7         ret = []
+     8         for char, board in {'U': board.move_up(), 9                             'D': board.move_down(),
+    10                             'L': board.move_left(),
+    11                             'R': board.move_right(),
+    12                             }.iteritems():
+    13             if(board):
+    14                 success = search(path + char, board, depth + 1, max_depth, goal)
+    15                 if success:
+    16                     ret += success
+    17         return ret

+I made a minor change to my board class here to make the move_* functions truen false if they failed to change the board state (not shown).

-It depth first explored a trie where every node held the state of the board after the sequence of steps leading to it.
+The above function depth first explores a trie where every node held the state of the board after the sequence of steps leading to it.
 This design made it easy to ignore fruitless subsequences.
 Whenever I encountered a move that didn't change the board state, I stopped exploring that branch of the tree.

 ####The Good
  - Much faster than V1